PLA Plastic: What You Need to Know About Polylactic Acid

 PLA’s mechanical properties are between those of polystyrene and PET.
 It has good heat sealability but is very brittle, with less than 10% elongation at break.
 The material’s tensile strength is comparable to PET, but it has significantly less flexibility and impact resistance.
 You can modify PLA’s properties through additives, blending with other polymers, or processing techniques to enhance its performance for different uses.

-Advantages and Disadvantages of PLA
+Advantages of PLA Plastic

-Limitations of PLA
+Limitations of PLA Material

 Types of PLA and Processing Methods